Home (Game of Thrones)

 "Home" is the second episode of the sixth season of HBO's fantasy television series Game of Thrones, and the 52nd overall.
 The episode was written by Dave Hill and directed by Jeremy Podeswa.

 In the episode, the Wildlings arrive at Castle Black and force Alliser Thorne and his allies to surrender, allowing Melisandre to resurrect Jon Snow.
 Ramsay Bolton seizes Winterfell and the North for himself; Tyrion Lannister unchains the dragons being held in the catacombs of Meereen; Arya Stark proceeds to the next step in her training; and Bran Stark sees the past.

-"Home" received high praise from critics, citing the return of Jon Snow, the reintroduction of Bran Stark with the Three-eyed Raven, and the unexpected death of Roose Bolton, as high points in the episode.
-Filming of the episode's closing scene, the director took inspiration from The Anatomy Lesson.
+"Home" received high praise from critics, citing the final scene which sees the return of Jon Snow, the reintroduction of Bran Stark with the Three-eyed Raven, and the unexpected death of Roose Bolton, as high points in the episode.
 In the United States, the episode premiere achieved a viewership of 7.29 million in its initial broadcast.
 The episode earned a nomination at the 68th Primetime Emmy Awards for Outstanding Cinematography for a Single-Camera Series.

-This episode marks the final appearance for Nell Tiger Free (Myrcella Baratheon), who appears as a corpse after the death of her character in "Mother's Mercy".

 Plot

 Beyond the Wall

-Bran Stark continues his training with the Three-eyed Raven.
-He witnesses a vision of a young Eddard, Benjen, and Lyanna Stark training together in Winterfell, and also learns Hodor's real name, Wylis.
-However, the Three-eyed Raven pulls Bran out of the memory, warning him that he risks "drowning" in old memories.
-Meera Reed stands watch aimlessly outside, though Leaf, the Child of the Forest assisting them, remarks that Bran will soon need Meera's help when he is able to better use his visions.
+Bran Stark trains with the Three-eyed Raven.
+He has a vision of a young Eddard, Benjen, and Lyanna Stark in Winterfell, and learns Hodor's real name, Wylis.
+The Three-eyed Raven pulls Bran out of the memory, warning him that he risks "drowning" in old memories.
+Leaf, a Child of the Forest, tells Meera Reed that Bran will soon need Meera's help.

 In the North

-After learning the hunters sent after Sansa and Theon were dead, Ramsay deduces Sansa would seek Jon's protection and proposes to storm Castle Black.
+Ramsay deduces Sansa would seek Jon's protection and proposes to storm Castle Black.
 Roose warns Ramsay such action would turn the entire North against the Boltons.
-After learning Roose's wife Walda has given birth to a son, Ramsay immediately kills his father, then has Walda and her child mauled to death by his hounds.
+Ramsay learns Roose's wife Walda has given birth to a son, and kills his father, then has Walda and her child mauled to death by his hounds.

-While continuing north, Sansa learns Brienne saw Arya alive before losing her in the Vale.
+Continuing north, Sansa learns Brienne saw Arya alive.
 Confident that Brienne and Podrick can protect Sansa, Theon states that he intends to return "home".

 In King's Landing

-As Myrcella's body lies in state in the Great Sept of Baelor, Jaime is approached by the High Sparrow.
-Jaime threatens the High Sparrow for Cersei's treatment.
-The High Sparrow, undaunted, responds that the Faith Militant has the power to "overthrow an empire", which unnerves Jaime.

-Cersei is forbidden to leave the Red Keep for Myrcella's funeral by Tommen in an effort to protect her from the Sparrows.
-Tommen later apologizes to her and asks her to teach him how to be strong so he can protect the people he loves.
+As Myrcella's body lies in state, Jaime is approached by the High Sparrow.
+Jaime threatens the High Sparrow over Cersei's treatment: the High Sparrow responds that the Faith Militant has the power to "overthrow an empire".
+Tommen forbids Cersei to leave the Red Keep for Myrcella's funeral, but he later apologizes to her and asks her to teach him how to be strong.